Anentome helena: Feeding habits

 Like all snails in the clade Neogastropoda, the assassin snail is carnivorous.
 It feeds on worms and gastropods, garnering it the common moniker of "assassin snail" for its habit of eating other snails.
 The snail will often feed on larger snails, often burying itself in order to ambush prey.

 Anentome helena may be a serious threat to native freshwater gastropods in countries when introduced.

 Life cycle

-In A. helena the sexes are separated, meaning there are male and female individuals which are not hermaphroditic.
+In Anentome helena, the sexes are separated, meaning there are male and female individuals which are not hermaphroditic.
 Currently it is not known how to identify which is male and which is female.
 Both males and females seem to be the same size and shape.
 When a male and female mate, they lock together for many hours.
 The female lays several clear egg capsules which are square in shape and approximately 1.0 to 1.5 mm in width and height.
 Each egg capsule contains a single small yellow egg.
 The egg capsules are generally laid on solid surfaces such as plastic and often on the base of plants.
 Fertile eggs usually hatch within a few weeks.